ravindrauiet/image_project/README.md

-# GitHub Image Manager
+# 🚀 GitHub Image Manager - Transform GitHub into a CDN

-A RESTful API and web application that allows users to manage images in GitHub repositories.
-Users can authenticate via GitHub OAuth, create new repositories, and upload/manage images through a beautiful web interface.
+A powerful RESTful API and web application that transforms GitHub repositories into a high-performance CDN (Content Delivery Network) for images.
+Upload images through a beautiful web interface and get instant HTTPS URLs that can be used in any web project worldwide.

-## Features
+## ✨ Features

 - 🔐 **GitHub OAuth Authentication** - Secure login using GitHub accounts
 - 🗂️ **Repository Management** - Create and manage GitHub repositories